-- (a) that does not exceed 3000 litres water capacity and is without openings or integral attachments on the shell other than at the ends; and - (b) that is designed for the storage and transport of gas under pressure; and general construction induction training card means:
+- (a) that does not exceed 3000 litres water capacity and is without openings or integral attachments on the shell other than at the ends; and - (b) that is designed for the storage and transport of gas under pressure; and - (c) that is covered by AS 2030.1:2009 (Gas cylinders-General requirements).

-- (c) that is covered by AS 2030.1:2009 (Gas cylinders-General requirements). - general construction induction training means training delivered in Australia by an RTO for the specified VET course for general construction induction training.
+general construction induction training means training delivered in Australia by an RTO for the specified VET course for general construction induction training.